 I even liked it so much that I switched out the cabinet knobs on our vanity to match.

 One thing that you may also want to consider is a standing toilet paper holder.
 We didn’t want to drill into our brand new vanity, so we opted for a floor standing toilet paper holder ourselves.

 Our vanity was dingy and water damaged, so it was a simple decision to replace it with a new one.

 But if yours is in good shape, you may not need to replace it.
 You can paint your vanity to make it feel new again to gain a few more years with your current cabinetry.
 Check out my painted bathroom cabinet in this post.

-But since our vanity was pretty beat up, we replaced it with the Seal Harbor Vanity, and it’s darling!
+But since our vanity was pretty beat up, we replaced it as well, and it’s darling!
 It even came with a piece of quartz to use as a backsplash.
 I love the detail on the side with the X pattern.

 I am extremely happy with the results of our weekend bathroom project, and I hope you have been inspired to tackle a few of your own projects too!